Describes what a company needs to know to take advantage of e-commerce in the local market and covers prominent B2B websites.

 Current Market Trends and Domestic eCommerce (B2C)

 eCommerce platforms in Thailand are divided into three categories: business-to-business (B2B) transactions, business-to-consumer (B2C) transactions, and business-to-government (B2G) transactions.
-Among the three groups of transactions, B2B transactions are the largest and account for 55%, followed by B2C transactions at 29% and B2G transactions at 16%, respectively.
+Among the three groups of transactions, B2B transactions are the largest and account for 55 percent, followed by B2C transactions at 29 percent and B2G transactions at 16 percent.

 B2B eCommerce in Thailand is also growing rapidly due to Internet development and mobile transformation.
-According to the Electronic Transaction Development Agency, the sectors using eCommerce platforms to increase their productivity include the food and service sector with 31%, followed by manufacturing at 16%, and retail and wholesale at 15%.
-Interestingly, demand for eCommerce services is coming not only from Bangkok but also from the other provinces such as Nonthaburi and Chonburi.
+According to the Electronic Transaction Development Agency, the sectors using eCommerce platforms to increase their productivity include the food and service sector with 31 percent, followed by manufacturing at 16 percent, and retail and wholesale at 15 percent.
+Interestingly, demand for eCommerce services is coming not only from Bangkok but also from the other provinces, such as Nonthaburi and Chonburi.

 Thailand’s online retail commerce is driven by several factors, including increased smartphone penetration and intense competition among eCommerce operators.
 The government’s PromptPay service, which falls under the national e-payment scheme, is the key driver to stimulate eCommerce activities.

 Over the last couple of years, many courier service companies started launching their eCommerce platforms in Thailand, bringing domestic end-to-end delivery to the market.
-Consequently, eCommerce delivery costs for products per piece have sharply declined from $1.30 in 2015 to $0.50 in 2016 due to the fierce competition among logistic service providers.
+Consequently, delivery costs for eCommerce products have sharply declined due to the fierce competition among logistic service providers.

 eCommerce Intellectual Property Rights

-Apart from other specific laws and regulations that require compliance by eCommerce businesses, intellectual property protection is another concern business owners should be aware of.
+Apart from other specific laws and regulations that require compliance by eCommerce businesses, intellectual property protection is another important component business owners should consider.
 Trademark registration in Thailand is determined on a first-to-file, first-in-right basis.
-New entrants should consider how to obtain trademark protection before introducing products or services into the Thai market.
+New entrants should consider obtaining trademark protection before introducing products or services into the Thai market.

-For a company seeking patent registration of their business method in the eCommerce market, please note the Thai Patent Act currently does not grant patents to any computer programs nor to any type of business method.
-However, under certain conditions, computer programs, including technologies used to protect the company’s information from unauthorized access or reproduction, can be protected automatically under the Thai copyright protection system.
-In addition, a company’s trade secrets, such as processes, strategies, instruments, or databases, could be protected by the Trade Secret Act (2002).
-Companies may wish to seek advice from local attorneys or IP consultants who are experts in Thai intellectual property law.
+For a company seeking a patent registration for its business method in the eCommerce market, please note the Thai Patent Act currently does not grant patents to any computer program or any type of business method.
+However, under certain conditions, computer programs, including technologies used to protect the programs or company’s information from unauthorized access or reproduction, may be protected automatically under the Thai copyright protection system.
+In addition, a company’s trade secrets, such as processes, strategies, instruments, or databases, may be protected by the Trade Secret Act (2002).
+Companies may wish to seek advice from local attorneys or IP consultants who are experts in Thai intellectual property laws.

-Besides protecting intellectual property rights, companies must run their business in compliance with the Computer Crime Act (Amended 2016).
+In addition to protecting intellectual property rights, companies must run their relevant business in compliance with the Computer Crime Act (Amended 2016).
 The law prohibits input of forged or false computer data or content that is likely to cause damage to others or to the public, including sending data or email that disturbs the recipient without a means to opt-out.
-Service providers such as social media platforms and access providers will also be required to delete or otherwise prevent the availability of such content following government notification, or they will be subject to punishment for that content.
-At the request of relevant authorities, a court can order service providers to block or take down a website that contains illegal content or content which is considered to be against public order.
+Service providers such as social media platforms and access providers may also be required to delete or otherwise prevent access to such content following a government notification, or they may be subject to liability for that content.
+At the request of a relevant authority, a court may order service providers to block or take down a website that contains illegal content or content which is considered to be against public order.